Wuizlz/schoolem-intro/README.md

-# React + Vite
+## React + Vite ( For Devs )

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is a minimal setup to get React working in Vite with HMR and some ESLint rules.
 Currently, two official plugins are available:

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) (or [oxc](https://oxc.rs) when used in [rolldown-vite](https://vite.dev/guide/rolldown)) for Fast Refresh